Old

 EADY

-emigrated from Ireland, whose Revolutionary service was certified by General
+Ireland, whose Revolutionary service was certified by General Elijah Clarke,

-very wealthy, owning a great many slaves.
-Henry's daughter, Temperance,
+a great many slaves.
+Henry's daughter, Temperance, married Oren Davis.

-and saw mill, and one hundred acres of land, parts of two lots, No. 186,
+and one hundred acres of land, parts of two lots, No. 186, the mill tract

 Atlanta Constitution